Homeschool Without Internet in Nunavut's Remote Communities

 If you're in a community where sealift is the primary way to receive curriculum shipments, your planning calendar needs to account for the logistics:

 This timeline matters.
 Families who begin the EPP process in August expecting to start homeschooling in September often discover their curriculum materials won't arrive for another year if sealift has already passed.
-Planning well ahead — and knowing your DEA's typical approval timeline — prevents a situation where your application is approved but you have nothing to teach with.
+Planning well ahead — and confirming your status with the DEA — prevents a situation where your application is approved but you have nothing to teach with.

 The Nunavut Legal Withdrawal Blueprint includes the complete EPP framework with IQ principle integration, the reimbursement claim process, bi-annual review preparation, and documentation templates that work whether your portfolio is digital or paper-based.
 It's built for the territory's specific requirements, including the logistical realities of remote and fly-in communities.